SalishSeaCast/docs/tidalcurrents/tidal_current_lit_review.rst

 	  w = W_p e^{i(\omega t + \theta_p)} + W_m e^{-i(\omega t - \theta_m)}

 * From these equations we can extract all the ellipse parameters
-* This is the method we used to calculate the tidal ellipses from the model outputs and from the observation that were provided by Dr. Rich Pawlowicz, Dr. Mark Halveson and Dr. Richard Dewey.
+* This is the method we used to calculate the tidal ellipses from the model outputs and from the observation that were provided by Dr. Rich Pawlowicz, Dr. Mark Halverson and Dr. Richard Dewey.

 .. _Thomson_Huggett: